 The title of the book by Pete Blackshaw captured my attention and I wondered: Is this true for churches as well?

 Blackshaw’s work documents how the balance of power for today’s businesses has shifted – the consumer is now in control.
-In the world of Consumer Generated Media (CGM) such as blogs, YouTube, social networking, etc. a single disgruntled customer can broadcast his opinion to millions and derail a company or undermine a global brand.
+In the world of Consumer Generated Media (CGM) via Instagram, blogs, YouTube, social networking sites, etc. a single disgruntled customer can broadcast his opinion to millions and derail a company or undermine a global brand.
 Companies can’t ignore CGM, and have nowhere to hide.
 According to Blackshaw, the only response is creating 100 percent credibility by establishing:

 I know this is a business book, but the more I get into it, the more I find application for churches.
 Here are a few questions I have:

 - Do churches have reason to be concerned about what people are “saying” about them?

 - How can churches find out if CGM is going on?

 - How can churches make positive use of CGM?